cbushehry/cbushehry/README.md

 <p>
   I'm an aspiring full-stack web developer with a passion for learning new technologies.
   My journey in web development spans from crafting simple HTML pages to developing interactive web applications using a modern tech stack.
-  I am currently deepening my expertise in JavaScript and frameworks like React and Node.js, while also expanding my skills in Python and exploring game development.
+  I am currently deepening my expertise in JavaScript and frameworks like React, while also expanding my skills in Node.js, Python, and exploring game development.
 </p>

 #### Operating Systems